KhaledAlrashi1/basic/README.md

-# basic C++ programs
+# C++ programs

-I created this repository to write and gather basic C++ programs.
-I just started learning about C++ and excited to share you with the simple programs I'll write.
-You may feel free to use any of the programs in the repository.
+I created this repository to upload any C++ program I write.
+I'm interested in learning about the programming language C++.
+I'll explain each program clearly during the learning process so that anyone interested might also learn.
+You can use any of the programs in the repository.